MariusArhaug/ThreadServer/README.md

 This web server was created as a part of the exercises in the course `TDT4186 Operating Systems` at NTNU in Trondheim, Norway.

 It supports both JSON and HTML response headers and is able to server multiple incomming requests at once due to its multithreaded capabilities.
+At this moment it only supports IPv4 because the IPv6 implementation suffered some wierd bugs not present when only using IPv4.

 ## Getting Started